jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (c) the maintenance of those customers' accounts; and (d) the provision of any ancillary services (such as network management, software support and development) supplied in relation to the services referred to in any of paragraphs (a), (b), and (c),—
   - **life insurance contract** means a contract lawfully entered into to the extent that it places a sum or sums at risk upon the contingency of the termination or continuance of human life, marriage, civil union or de facto relationship, or the birth of a child, but not to the extent that it provides for entitlements under Schedule 1, Part 4 of the Accident Compensation Act 2001 (which relates to entitlements arising from fatal injuries)
-  - **participatory security** means any interest or right to participate in any capital, assets, earnings, or other property of any person where that interest or right forms part of a contributory scheme; and includes an interest in a unit trust (within the meaning of section YA 1 of the Income Tax Act 2007); but does not include an equity security, a debt security, money, or a cheque
+  - **participatory security** means any interest or right to participate in any capital, assets, earnings, or other property of any person where that interest or right forms part of a contributory scheme; and includes an interest in a unit trust (within the meaning of section YA 1 of the Income Tax Act 2007); but does not include an equity security, a debt security, money, a cheque, or an interest in a flow-through joint venture
   - **retirement scheme** has the meaning given in section 6(1) of the Financial Markets Conduct Act 2013.
 (3) Notwithstanding subsection (2), the terms debt security, equity security, and participatory security do not include any of the following:
   (a) a life insurance contract or any other contract of insurance: